Analysis | Who’s who in the Matt Gaetz scandal

 Stone, Roger.
 Stone is a longtime Republican Party activist, notorious for his no-holds-barred approach to winning elections.
 He was a close adviser to Donald Trump for years.

-He has also been linked to both Matt Gaetz and Joel Greenberg, in social media posts from both politicians and joining them at fundraisers.
+He has also been linked to both Matt Gaetz and Joel Greenberg, in social media posts from both politicians and from joining them at fundraisers.
 He also joined Gaetz at a 2017 medical marijuana conference in Florida run by Jason Pirozzolo.

 Trump, Donald.
-Trump is the former president of the United States and, in that position, had repeatedly championed Matt Gaetz.
+Trump is the former president of the United States and, in that position, repeatedly championed Matt Gaetz.
 After the New York Times reported that Gaetz had been trying to obtain a blanket pardon from Trump, Trump released a brief statement denying that Gaetz had asked him directly.

 Unidentified employee of Seminole County assessor’s office.
 An employee of Joel Greenberg’s office told the Orlando Sentinel that security footage recorded several years ago showed Greenberg and Matt Gaetz entering the office after hours on a weekend.